A. J. Mundella: Vice-President of the Committee of the Council on Education

 The Liberals returned to power in 1880 with a large majority and Gladstone, recognising the younger man's expertise in the field of education reform, appointed him Vice-President of the Committee of the Council on Education (in other words, Secretary of State for Education).
 At the same time Mundella was appointed a privy councillor.
 (Note: Gladstone also favoured Mundella because of his support for Irish home rule, Mundella being prepared to support any measures which would tranquillise Ireland.)
 When Queen Victoria received his name from the prime minister she described him in her diary as "Mr. Mundella (one of the most violent radicals)”.
 She wrote that on disapprovingly remarking to Gladstone about Mundella's appointment "Mr. Gladstone praised him very much, saying he was a very religious man, very much for religious education, and never said anything offensive".
 At the same time, Mundella was also appointed the fourth Charity Commissioner for England and Wales.

 Despite being junior to the Lord President of the Council Mundella was in charge of education, and he was now positioned to achieve a number of his aims, in particular that of compulsory elementary education.
 He set to work with vigour, despite strong opposition.
 Referring to Mundella's researches into schooling in continental Europe, The Times stated that "compulsory education might do for the Saxons, but would never be endured by the Anglo-Saxons".
 To those organisations and people who maintained that compulsion was un-English Mundella replied that it was "peculiarly English to be content to be in ignorance".
-Immediately on reaching office Mundella introduced a bill to complete the system of compulsion to attend school, which had not been achieved by previous Acts.
-The Mundella Act (another Act credited to his name), properly known as the Elementary Education Act 1880, which became law only four months after the Liberals returned to power, established the means to enforce that all children would be sent to school.
+Immediately on reaching office Mundella introduced a bill to complete the system of compulsion to attend school, which had not been achieved by previous acts.
+The Mundella Act (another act credited to his name), properly known as the Elementary Education Act 1880 (43 & 44 Vict. c.
+23), which became law only four months after the Liberals returned to power, established the means to enforce that all children would be sent to school.